<< Yesterday

 1978 Pete Rose surpasses Mickey Mantle for the most runs scored by a switch-hitter when he crosses the plate for 1677th time in his career, tallying on Del Unser's single in the third inning of the Phillies 13-0 rout of the Cubs at Wrigley Field.
 'Charlie Hustle' will extend the mark to 2,165 before ending his 24-year tenure in the major leagues in 1986.

 1978 Indians southpaw David Clyde, who pitched straight out of high school for the Rangers five years ago, earns his first major league victory since May 15, 1974, when he throws a complete game to beat the A's, 3-2, at Cleveland Stadium.
-The 23-year-old left-hander, acquired from Texas in an offseason trade, will start the season with four consecutive wins, en route to posting an 8-11 (.421) record along with an ERA of 4.28 for the Tribe.
+The 23-year-old left-hander, acquired from Texas in an offseason trade, will start the season with four consecutive wins en route to posting an 8-11 (.421) record and an ERA of 4.28 for the Tribe.

-1981 Astros' shortstop Craig Reynolds hits three triples in one game, helping Houston beat the Cubs, 6-1.
-The Texas native, who is only the 29th player since 1920 to have accomplished this feat, scores only one run but drives in four with his three-baggers in the Astrodome contest.
+1981 Astros shortstop Craig Reynolds hits three triples in one game, helping Houston beat the Cubs, 6-1.
+The Texas native, the 29th player since 1920 to have accomplished this feat, scores only one run but drives in four with his three-baggers in the Astrodome contest.

 1984 Although the Twins sell 51,863 tickets for their Family Day promotion, only 6,346 fans are on hand to see the team's 8-7 loss to the Blue Jays.
 The inflated attendance results from a massive ticket buyout plan conceived by businessman Harvey Mackay, who paid $218,718 for 44,166 discounted ducats to keep the team in Minnesota, knowing if the club does not sell 2.41 million tickets, it can void its lease with the Metrodome.